DKT15/twimba-x-twitter-clone/README.md

 # twimba-x-twitter-clone

+## Description

 This is an X (formerly Twitter) clone.

-## Description

-This website was created for bootcamp students going through prework.
+This mobile app was created as a clone and implements basic X (formerly Twitter) functinonality.
 I learnt the how to utilise forEach, data Attributes, conditionally rendered styles, generating UUIDs etc.

 ## Table of Contents